dtonon/nostr-ruby-playground/README.md

 07. Let's chat with another user!

+08. Be alerted for new content or private messages

 The scripts contain a test key pair, feel free to update it to test.
 To experimenting with events creation is suggested to use a local relay, you can find many implementations at [awensome-nostr](https://github.com/aljazceru/awesome-nostr).